 Skilled Nursing - Some of the people we support require specialized care under the supervision of a registered nurse.

-Supported Employment - RHA offers supported employment to increase job opportunities for people with disabilities.
+Supportive Employment & Employment Services - RHA offers supported employment to increase job opportunities for people with disabilities.
 We are constantly building local and regional partnerships with the business community that can help the people we support find long-term employment.
 We can help job seekers find suitable employment, coordinate transportation, and even offer on-the-job support for as long as needed.
-(Click on "Supported Employment" to view the brochure for this program.)

 Targeted Case Management (TCM) – Our person-centered TCM services are coordinated to ensure that the people we support gain access to all services that are appropriate to their needs.
 TCM services are individualized and comprehensive and include assessment, care planning, referrals for other services, monitoring/follow-up and the development of a crisis plan.